microsoft/nni/docs/en_US/Tutorial/SearchSpaceSpec.md

 Take the first line as an example. `dropout_rate` is defined as a variable whose priori distribution is a uniform distribution of a range from `0.1` and `0.5`.

+Note that the ability of a search space is highly connected with your tuner.
+We listed the supported types for each builtin tuner below.
+For a customized tuner, you don't have to follow our convention and you will have the flexibility to define any type you want.

 ## Types

 All types of sampling strategies and their parameter are listed here: